David Kachel goes into detail to explain how black and white film works, sharing the ins and outs of B&W film.

 Now we can get back to our bowl of Jello™ with a cherry in it.
 Remember that we exposed the cherry to a single photon, developed it, and got zip for our trouble?
 One photon striking a silver halide crystal gives us bupkis.
 Not only did we get nothing for our trouble, but that single atom of silver has a very strong tendency to grab onto its recently departed halogen counterpart, reunite with it and turn itself back into a silver halide.
 End result: absolutely nothing!
 No change.
 Same as before.
 Sorry, no refunds.
 No exposure!

 Even if that particular atom of silver remains in its metallic form, it’s crystal cannot be developed.
 At least not in any length of time during which developer is normally, or even abnormally, applied to film.
 That silver halide crystal is not developable.
-A silver halide crystal must have a minimal amount of exposure (atoms of silver metal in the crystal) before any developer can act on it in a reasonable period of time.
+A silver halide crystal must have a minimal amount of exposure (atoms of silver metal in the crystal) before any developer can act on it in a reasonable time.

 We need to add a little more terminology… When a silver halide crystal has been exposed to light sufficient to make it developable, that exposure is referred to as a latent image. (dictionary: latent image – (of a quality or state) existing but not yet developed or manifest; hidden; concealed.)
 An image that is there, but not there, until the film is developed.
 Remember, if you skip the developer and just fix the film, you will get nothing.
 The image is potentially there.
 It is latent.
 You have no doubt heard that term before now.
 Here’s a completely new term: sub-latent image.
 A sub-latent image is one that is there but cannot be developed, at least not easily.
 Our single atom of reduced silver in a single silver halide crystal is sub-latent image.
 It is there, but is of no use.
 Sub-latent image will eventually play a major role in our pursuits.